-After we decided to review the Dairy General WDRs on our own motion, a group that included representatives of the environmental and environmental justice organizations that had filed the petition, dairy industry representatives, and other interested parties requested that our staff share their preliminary technical recommendations and provide an opportunity for feedback before staff distributed a draft water quality order.
-They requested staff do so through a series of ex parte meetings between the group and a Board member, since our review of the Dairy General WDRs is subject to a special statutory provision for ex parte communications related to general waste discharge requirements.
+After we decided to review the 2013 Dairy General WDRs on our own motion, a group that included representatives of the environmental and environmental justice organizations that had filed the petition, dairy industry representatives, and other interested parties requested that our staff share their preliminary technical recommendations and provide an opportunity for feedback before staff distributed a draft water quality order.
+They requested staff do so through a series of ex parte meetings between the group and a Board member, since our review of the 2013 Dairy General WDRs is subject to a special statutory provision for ex parte communications related to general waste discharge requirements.

 In petition proceedings, ex parte meetings generally are not a forum used to discuss technical issues and receive feedback before the distribution of a draft water quality order and the commencement of the formal public comment period.
-In this proceeding, however, there was a general recognition that having the meetings would be constructive, in light of the fact that many of the interested parties have familiarity and, in some instances, significant expertise, with the technical issues under consideration, including the variety of management practices to control dairy waste, operational or cost constraints of those practices, and water quality impacts to sources of drinking water associated with dairy discharges.
+In this proceeding, however, there was a general recognition that having the meetings would be constructive, in light of the fact that many of the interested parties have familiarity and, in some instances, significant expertise, with the technical issues under consideration, including the variety of manure management practices, operational or cost constraints of those practices, and water quality impacts to sources of drinking water associated with dairy discharges.
 Board Member Sean Maguire agreed to participate in each of the ex parte meetings.

 From September 20, 2021, to May 16, 2022, Board Member Maguire and staff held 14 ex parte meetings.
 Attendees included petitioners and representatives of the dairy industry, the California Department of Food and Agriculture, the Central Valley Water Board, and environmental and environmental justice organizations.
 In accordance with the ex parte communication disclosure requirements of Water Code section 13287, the ex parte meetings are disclosed and posted (including topics discussed, written materials used or distributed, and the identity of all meeting participants), on our petition web page.
 As requested, the meetings were used as an opportunity for staff to receive feedback from the representative stakeholder group to help inform the regulatory framework, including both conceptual and specific proposed requirements described in Section III, before the draft water quality order was distributed for public comment.